Ex-soldier will face trial over killing

 Former British soldier Dennis Hutchings will be tried for attempted murder in connection with a fatal shooting in Northern Ireland in 1974.

-He has been told that his appeal that the case was an abuse of process had failed.
+He was told on Thursday that his appeal that the case was an abuse of process had failed.

 John Pat Cunningham, 27, who had learning difficulties, was shot in the back as he ran away from an Army patrol near Benburb, County Tyrone, in 1974.